-Cabot Strawberry features dainty white cup-shaped flowers with lemon yellow eyes along the stems in mid spring.
-Its serrated oval compound leaves remain dark green in colour throughout the season.
-It features an abundance of magnificent red berries from late spring to early summer.
+Cardinal Strawberry features dainty white cup-shaped flowers with lemon yellow eyes along the stems from late spring to early summer.
+Its serrated round compound leaves remain dark green in colour throughout the season.
+It features an abundance of magnificent red berries from early to late summer.